Storyteller, Educator, and Consultant

-"Stacey brings her whole heart to the advocating she does for the transgender community."
+"Stacey brings her heart to advocating for the transgender community."

-Stacey is a leader in advocating for the transgender community in Portland and beyond by using her gift of storytelling, providing transgender competency trainings, and by sharing her story.
-She is also a cast member in the documentary, “Who’s On Top?
+Stacey is a leader in advocating for the transgender community in Portland and beyond by using her gift of storytelling, by providing transgender competency trainings and consulting, and by sharing her journey whenever she has the opportunity.
+She is also one of the stars of the documentary, “Who’s On Top?
 LGBTQs Summit Mt.
-Hood” which profiles four LGBTQ community members sharing stories of overcoming the mountains they have encountered literally and physically on their journeys.
+Hood” which profiles four LGBTQ+ community members sharing stories of overcoming the mountains they have encountered literally and physically on their journeys.

 Stacey’s heart and soul is filled when she is out hiking among the trees and wild places of Oregon.
 She likes nothing better than sitting under a big Ponderosa Pine tree in the high desert of Oregon pondering the Universe and Crater Lake is her most favorite place in the whole wide world.
 She feels incredibly blessed to call Portland and the Pacific Northwest home.

 An advocate for the transgender community.
-Stacey intimately knows the struggles and disparities that transgender people face as they strive to become their true selves. .
+Stacey intimately knows the struggles and disparities that transgender people face as they strive to be their true selves.

 “Who’s on Top?
 LGBTQs Summit Mt.
 Hood” is a documentary that profiles members of the LGBTQ community and the mountains they have had to overcome on their paths.